-In order to avoid the involuntary disclosure of information, it is important to make staff aware of the general principles of “social engineering” and teach them the appropriate ways to react and communicate.
+To avoid the involuntary disclosure of information, it is important to make staff aware of the general principles of ‘social engineering’ and teach them the appropriate ways to react and communicate.
 This means, amongst other things:

-There is a large range of human error, going from inadvertently sending an email to the wrong person right up to the accidental deletion of vital company data.
+There is a large range of human errors, going from inadvertently sending an email to the wrong person right up to the accidental deletion of vital company data.

-For the best chance at avoiding such errors, it is important to provide:
+The best chance to avoid such errors is to provide:

 IT resources available to users may be misappropriated for personal use.
 An organisation must respect the privacy of its employees just as the employees should not exploit the IT infrastructure for personal use during their working day, in particular regarding the use of the Internet and electronic messaging.
 You could, for example, include: